 The application deadline is April 9.
 Funding is available for 15-30 hours per week over the summer ($2,370-$4,740).

-MUSE is a pilot mentorship program designed to support both research learning opportunities for undergraduate students and original graduate student research, including thesis work.
-With a MUSE grant, CSH undergraduate students conduct research with the guidance of a Master's level student mentor.
-The mentor and mentee receive $750 each to collaborate on a project of their choosing from May 2023 through May 2024, while gaining experience presenting their work to the scientific community.
+MUSE is a mentorship program designed to support both research learning opportunities for undergraduate students and original graduate student research, including thesis work.
+With a MUSE grant, CSH undergraduate students conduct research with the guidance of a Master's level CSH student or Doctor of Nursing Practice (DNP) student mentor.
+The mentor and mentee receive $750 each to collaborate on a project of their choosing beginning in Spring quarter and lasting up to one year, while gaining experience presenting their work to the scientific community.
 MUSE partners are expected to participate in the STEM Undergraduate Research Showcase in the Fall and are encouraged to further present or publish their work, including in the College's undergraduate research journal, DePaul Discoveries.
 MUSE especially aims to facilitate undergraduate support for students from diverse, underrepresented groups.

-The application deadline is March 1.
-Students must have a corresponding research partner and faculty sponsor prior to applying, and student partners must apply jointly to be considered.
+The application deadline is March 1, but has been extended to March 15 for Academic Year 23-24.
+Students must have a corresponding research partner and faculty sponsor prior to applying.
 Partners do not have to be from the same department, and inter-disciplinary collaboration is encouraged.
 Students who do not have a partner should reach out to CSHResearch@depaul.edu for matching support immediately and well before the application deadline.
 Please note that a match is not guaranteed, and students are encouraged to seek their own partnerships by sharing their research interests with faculty and students for successful matching.

 The Dean's Undergraduate Fellowship is a 10-week paid summer research internship program for undergraduate students in the College of Science and Health.
 Fellows selected for the program are placed at world-class institutions in the Chicago area.
 Fellows participate in research projects onsite with a principal investigator during the summer.
 Internship applications are available on Handshake.
 Students can apply for multiple sites.
 For questions or help with your application, contact the Office of Advising and Student Services.